riddhimanrana/usaco-solutions/README.md

 - **December 2024 Silver Contest**: Scored 800/1000, Rank 574/3410
 - **February 2025 Gold Contest**: Scored 322/1000, Rank 373/879

-Most of my Bronze-level solutions are written in Python, while my Silver-level solutions are a mix of Python, C++, and even some Java.
+All of my Bronze-level solutions are written in Python, while my Silver-level solutions are a mix of mostly Python but some C++ as well.
 By the time I reached Gold, I primarily focused on C++ for its efficiency.
-This repository is a collection of my progress, experiments, and solutions—hope you find it useful or at least interesting!
+This repository is a collection of my progress, some of the problems I did to study, and solutions—hope you find it useful or at least interesting!